Election-Tech-Initative/website/README.md

 ## 🛡 Security Issues Reporting

 We encourage the developer and security community to conduct research, report issues, and suggest improvements on this code base.
 However, unlike performance or feature bugs, please do **not** report security vulnerabilities in public Github comments.
-Each repository has a SECURITY file with instructions on responsibly reporting security vulnerabilities under Microsoft's CVD process.

 ## 🤝 Contributing